emgthomas/moretrees/README.md

 ## data_example_cv.R
 Code for 10 fold cross-validation comparing predictive performance of ssMOReTreeS to various adhoc collapsing strategies with maximum likelihood fit.
 Models are fit to the same dataset as descried in data_example_full.R.

+## simulations.R
+Code for running simulations described in the manuscript.